deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 Trrrk’k nodded slowly.
 “Yes, we should.
 Moj, Bruuk, thank you both for staying.
 I will not take up any more of your time.”

 As the pilot and medic stood and left, Trrrk’k considered his new crew member for a second.
-He knew that Wild had led a team before, but the way he took Bruuk in stride was particularly gratifying.
+He knew that Wilde had led a team before, but the way he took Bruuk in stride was particularly gratifying.
 Trrrk’k himself had struggled with their Gaoian at first.

 “I should warn you about Mjrnhrm humor,” he explained.

-Wild looked interested.
+Wilde looked interested.
 “What about it?”

 “The cornerstone of a good Mjrnhrm joke is an outrageous lie,” Trrrk’k explained.
 “The only thing they find funnier than tricking somebody into believing something incredible, is being accused of a lie they have not in fact committed.
 And Moj, I believe, is by their standards something of a comedian.”